AdRoll/baker/content/en/docs/Tutorials/basic.md

     A step-by-step tutorial to learn how to build a Baker pipeline using the included components
 ---
-In this tutorial you'll learn how to create a Baker-based program to process a given dataset (in CSV format), filter records based on your needs and save the result to a file.
+In this tutorial you'll learn how to create a Baker-based program to process a given dataset (in CSV format), filter records based on your needs and save the result to S3.

 The dataset we're going to use is an open dataset containing ratings on many [Ramens](https://www.kaggle.com/residentmario/ramen-ratings), the famous japanese noodle soup!

-Our goal will be to discard all ramens that have never been on a top-ten ranking, split the results into multiple folders named after the ramens source countries, and upload the resulting lists to S3.
+Our goal is to discard all ramens that have never been on a top-ten ranking, split the results into multiple folders named after the ramens source countries, and upload the resulting lists to S3.

 ## The dataset

-The dataset file has 9 columns:
+The dataset file has 7 columns:

 * **review_num**: the number of the review (higher numbers mean more recent reviews)
 * **brand**: the name of the restaurant